deliberato/SOI_perfomance_BMI/README.md

 # APACHE IV and OASIS performance according to BMI category in critical ill patients.
-Also ..
+Also we assesses the effect of adding BMI as a risk adjustement variable in those scores.

 inclusion criteria: